 Statistics & Risk Factors

-• Testicular cancer is the leading cancer in men ages 15 to 44 but can strike at any age
+• Testicular cancer is the leading cancer in men ages 15-44 but can strike at any age

 • Every hour a male is diagnosed with testicular cancer